Best Things To Do At Ground Zero In New York City

 Get to the Statue of Liberty

-From Battery Park, just off Ground Zero, ferries depart to the Statue of Liberty.
+From Battery Park, next to Ground Zero, ferries depart to the Statue of Liberty.
 A ferry ride will give you the best views of Manhattan and Lady Liberty.
-Once you get to Liberty Island, you can visit her Pedestal and even her Crown, but it's best to buy your Statue of Liberty tickets in advance.
+Once you get to Liberty Island, you can visit her Pedestal and even her Crown, but it's best to book a tour of the Statue of Liberty and Ellis Island in advance.

 Take the opportunity to visit Brooklyn